 Similar to dry gums, a healthy dog’s nose should only be slightly dry or moist.
-If your dog’s nose is completely dry, this is just one symptom of dehydration.
+If your dog’s nose is completely dry, this is just one sign of dehydration.

 All dogs pant, but if your dog seems to be panting excessively or breathing too quickly in short bursts, this is another sign of potential dehydration and/or heatstroke.

-Loss of appetite on its own is not an indication associated specifically with dehydration, but it is if it is in conjunction with some of the other symptoms on this list, it could be a sign.
+Loss of appetite on its own is not an indication associated specifically with dehydration, but it is if it is in conjunction with some of the other signs on this list.

-If your dog seems wobbly and loses his balance quite easily, this could potentially be a symptom of dehydration.
+If your dog seems wobbly and loses his balance quite easily, this could potentially be a sign of dehydration.

 A healthy dog’s urine should be a pale and translucent yellow, but if your dog is dehydrated (or has issues with his kidneys), the urine may appear a very bright or dark yellow.

-This symptom tends to occur in the later stages of dehydration, and at this stage, your dog could go into shock and collapse.
+This sign tends to occur in the later stages of dehydration, and at this stage, your dog could go into shock and collapse.